Tetramethylammonium: Common nomenclature

 In the toxicological literature, naturally occurring tetramethylammonium (anion unspecified) is often referred to by the name "tetramine".
 Unfortunately, this non-systematic or "trivial" name is also used for other chemical entities, including a toxic rodenticide (Tetramethylenedisulfotetramine).
 Similarly, the acronym "TMA", which is frequently used for tetramethylammonium in the pharmacological literature, may also refer to the investigational drug 3,4,5-trimethoxyamphetamine, which, being a close structural analog of mescaline, has been the subject of numerous publications.
+TMA can also be used for trimethylamine, which is structurally related to tetramethylammonium but has very different toxicological properties.

 Occurrence

-TMA has been detected in or isolated from a number of marine organisms, mostly amongst the Cnidaria and Mollusca, notably in some species of Neptunea (commonly called whelks) that are eaten by humans.
+Tetramethylammonium has been detected in or isolated from a number of marine organisms, mostly amongst the Cnidaria and Mollusca, notably in some species of Neptunea (commonly called whelks) that are eaten by humans.
 It has also been found in one plant, the African Courbonia virgata (Cappariaceae).
-TMA also occurs within the crystal structure Tsaregorodtsevite, a rare Sodalite group mineral with the formula N(CH_{3})_{4}AlSi_{5}O_{12} found on Gora Yaruta Mountain, Khanty-Mansi Autonomous Okrug, Russia.
+TMA also occurs within the crystal structure of tsaregorodtsevite, a rare sodalite group mineral with the formula N(CH3)4AlSi5O12 found on Gora Yaruta Mountain in Khanty-Mansi Autonomous Okrug, Russia.